tomorrowdata/iottly-webhook-example/README.md

 Before running the application make sure to:

 - have a linux machine running python3
-- be able to reach this machine over the public Internet
+- be able to reach this machine over the public Internet (required to expose the webhook to **iottly**)

 In the `iottly-webhook-example` directory execute: